 AntiGravity Theatre Project is a collective of interdisciplinary artists in search of new performance languages and forms.
 Since 2012, we have developed a shared creative aesthetic rooted in movement, image, sound, text, and play.

-Michael T. Williams is a co-founder of AntiGravity Theatre Project and a Brooklyn-based theatre artist: part director, deviser, teacher, performer, and manager.
-With AntiGravity Theatre Project, as well as solo, he has worked at/with: La MaMa ETC, Williamstown Theatre Festival, Pig Iron Theatre Company, Bowerbird, FringeArts, MCC Theatre, Trinity Rep, The Winged Cranes Productions (Madrid), El Relo Productions (Madrid), Soho Rep, Blood from a Turnip, 95 Empire, Sleeping Weazel and in Arena Stage’s Downstairs Series for New Work and Voices of Now Festival.
+Michael T. Williams is a Co-Founder of AntiGravity Theatre Project and a Brooklyn-based theatre artist: part director, deviser, teacher, performer, and manager.
+He teaches theatre and public speaking at City Tech CUNY.
+Michael has worked with Pig Iron Theatre Company, FringeArts, La MaMa ETC, Williamstown Theatre Festival, Bowerbird, MCC Theatre, Trinity Rep, The Winged Cranes Productions (Madrid), El Relo Productions (Madrid), Soho Rep, Blood from a Turnip, 95 Empire, Sleeping Weazel and in Arena Stage’s Downstairs Series for New Work and Voices of Now Festival.
 Michael is the recipient of the Weston Award for Excellence in Directing for William Finn and James Lapine’s A New Brain (2009, Brown University) and the Victims’ Rights Award for his work with the RI Coalition Against Domestic Violence on Behind Closed Doors, an awareness play.
 In 2011, Michael was the Bob Alexander Community Engagement Fellow in the Allen Lee Hughes Fellowship Program at Arena Stage, where he taught, directed and devised new, ensemble-based work in the DC public schools.
 From 2011 to 2013, Michael served as the Education Outreach Coordinator at Trinity Repertory Company.
 Pig Iron School for Advanced Performance Training’s 2-year physical and ensemble theatre program, Williamstown Directing Corps, BA in Education Studies, Brown University.
-MFA Devised Performance, University of the Arts/Pig Iron. michaeltimothywilliams.com
+MFA Devised Performance, University of the Arts/Pig Iron Theatre Company. michaeltimothywilliams.com

 Francesca Montanile is an educator and theatre artist interested primarily in building original ensemble performances in collaboration with artists and non-theatre professionals.
 She was born in Puerto Rico and attended Brown University to study Theatre and Literary Arts.
 She co-founded Savvy Theatre Works with Andy Wiginton- a small theatre outreach program in the desert town of Bocas, Mexico which has had seven successful summers providing theatre and creative drama opportunities to the schoolchildren of Bocas since 2006.
 In 2011, she spent the year as the Education Intern at Trinity Repertory Company in Providence, RI.
 In 2012, she served as the Education Outreach Coordinator for AntiGravity’s Yermedea, a puppet theatre piece on genocide in El Salvador.
 Along with Michael Williams, she worked with SOAR (Sisters Overcoming Abusive Relationships) in partnership with Trinity Repertory Company to devise an ensemble piece using participants’ writing about their experiences with domestic violence called Behind Closed Doors.
 She spent a year as a MuseumCorps Educator at Providence Children’s Museum to further investigate the pedagogical power of play.
 MFA Devised Performance at UArts/Pig Iron Theatre Company. francescamontanilelyons.com